Youth Expedition Project Leaders Training Course

 (A Service-Learning Programme by Youth Corps Singapore)

-Our lead and associate trainers have been involved in youth and community development since 2000 and are currently in leadership position both professionally and as well as volunteering, involving in either community development, advocacy or youth development work.
+Our lead trainers have been involved in youth and community development since 2000 and are currently in leadership position both professionally and as well as volunteering, involving in either community development, advocacy or youth development work.

 Hence, we are not like any other trainers but we are Service-Learning practitioners, ready to share our years of knowledge with you.